epics-modules/opcua/devOpcuaSup/open62541/README.md

 Be aware that over time, Windows systems will have a large number of possibly different DLLs with the same names and/or versions being used concurrently on the system - a situation that is hard to maintain and known as [DLL Hell](https://en.wikipedia.org/wiki/DLL_Hell).

 If you want your IOC binaries to be deployable without depending on specific DLLs being present on the target system, consider linking your IOCs statically.
-(As stated above, static builds are not available when using the evaluation bundles.)

 ## Feedback / Reporting issues